d-ries/linux-essentials/04_filesandfolders/01_course.md

 ```

 ### Absolute & relative paths
-When using commands we often have to use paths to certain folders/files.
+When using commands we often have to use paths to certain folders or files.
 The `cd` command for example requires a path to navigate to.

 Paths are used to point towards files and folders on the filesystem.
 We can use two types of paths: _relative_ and _absolute_ paths.
-Both types work in both Linux and Windows.

 #### Absolute path
 Absolute paths must start with a `/` sign.
 This means that an absolute path will start from the _root_ (`/`) directory (the highest level on the filesystem) and will work its way down.
 For example: